RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

                                       .Append(mlContext.Transforms.Concatenate("Features", new[] { "State", "R&D Spend", "Administration", "Marketing Spend" }));
 ```

 Ah!
 Just as Python, we're using a tool called `OneHotEncoding`.
-Just as Python it transform the encoded columns into multiple columns.
+Also, just as Python it transform the encoded columns into multiple columns.
 However, unlike Python it's more difficult to inspect the data to see what it did.

 ::: aside p-8 bg-indigo-100 m-4

 ### A Small Discussion on OneHotEncoding in ML.NET

-Microsoft does provide a way to do view which they go over in their [discussion of the OneHotEncoding function.](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.categoricalcatalog.onehotencoding?view=ml-dotnet)
+Microsoft does provide a way inspect the transformed data which they go over in their [discussion of the OneHotEncoding function.](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.categoricalcatalog.onehotencoding?view=ml-dotnet)

 The short of it is you must transform your model back into a DataView using a transform method.
 Then you can use the MLContext to convert the IDataView into an IEnumerable and inspect it as you would any list.